mlpack/mlboard/examples/callback.md

 }
 ```

 In this example we create a custom function which logs accuracy based on the ComputeAccuracy method.
-The function return a value and that is logged as loss and 1 - return value is logged as accuracy.
+The function return a value and that is logged as loss and `1 - return value` is logged as `accuracy`.

 The output would be similar to:

 <p>
 <img src = "assets/custom.jpg" width = "800" height = "400"/>
 </p>